franmorena/BIOL5153/README.md

 **assn-05**
 `writing_pinnacle_slurm.py` has been updated.
 Parse Arguments for positional variable (job), and optional variables (queue, walltime, nodes, and processors) were added to this script.

+**assn-06**
+`python_readgff.py` is a single parse arg script to read each line, then remove line break, strip and split column, then finally calculate the length of each gene/feature.